lukhnos/objectiveflickr/README.markdown

 7. Assign the auth token to your current Flickr API context with `-[OFFlickrAPIContext setAuthToken:]`
 8. That's it.
-ObjectiveFlickr will add the `auth_token` argument to all your subsequent API calls, and you know have the access to all the APIs to which the user has grant you permission.
+ObjectiveFlickr will add the `auth_token` argument to all your subsequent API calls, and you now have the access to all the APIs to which the user has grant you permission.